Origins Story #2: Part 5

 I whisper it over and over until my heart stops at the sound of a leaf crunching underfoot.
 It’s close, less than 10 feet away.
 My body acts on it’s own and I turn in horror to see the three men right behind me, two of them I recognize as the young men I caught beating the gifted boy, and the other is a fully grown man covered in tattoos with a vile grin on his face.

 I back away from them and start running but they catch me and lock their forearms around me.
-I scream and they shake my bag and phone out of my hand and down onto the street as the three of them drag me into a dark nearby alleyway.
+I scream as they shake my bag and phone out of my hand and down onto the street as the three of them drag me into a dark nearby alleyway.

 I kick and scream as they slam me down against the ground and one of the younger men gets on top of me.
 He pins my arms down on the ground as I thrash and scream until my throat goes raw.
-I try to shake his grip free, and pray that he will find me in time.
+I try to shake his grip free, and pray that Huntsman will find me in time.
 Praying he’ll find me and get them off of me.
 Seconds tick by like decades and minutes like millenniums as hands continually curl over my body.

 That’s when I hear the deafening slam on the pavement.